-The clock frequency of the ADC is 48 MHz.
-It is taken from "fro_hf" and divided by two.

-- The ADCs operate as 10-bit with the single-ended conversion and hardware trigger selected.
-The ADCs are triggered from "sct0_output[9]". - The watermark interrupt is enabled and serves the FOC fast loop algorithm generated after the last scan is completed.
+- The ADC1 clock frequency is 62.5 MHz.
+It is taken from the IPG_CLK_ROOT and divided by 2. - The ADC operate as 10-bit with the single-ended conversion and hardware trigger selected.
+The ADC is triggered from ADC_ETC by the trigger generated by the eFlexPWM. - The conversion-complete interrupt is enabled and serves the FOC fast-loop algorithm generated after the last scan is completed by ADC1.